tollfu/ML-health-analysis/README.md

 One can say that higher education and usage of internet allows for access to more health-related information, which may facilitate the adoption of healthier habits.
 However, there is no way to verify such claim.

+A significant downside of Logistic Regression is that it cannot include columns with NaN values.
+In our context, it means that every conditional variable must be omitted to run this regression.

 ### Decision Tree